 The Stalingrad Myth from 1943 to the Present in a Russian-German Comparative Perspective

 Against this backdrop, the conference will pursue two goals.
-On the one hand, we will examine how the Stalingrad myth has changed on all sides over the course of time, and how the battle significantly shapes the competing views of the Second World War and possibly also of the war as a whole.
-On the other hand, the focus should increasingly be on the social and memory politics functions in the respective countries that initiate and implement such change in the first place.
-While ›Stalingrad‹ in West Germany consolidated and served a soldierly victim imagination until the 1950s and 1960s, which kept post-war society as far away as possible from participation in war crimes or even genocide, the USSR, especially since the 1960s, has recognised the opportunity to gradually replace the October Revolution as the founding myth of its own state with the collective symbolic power of commemorating the ›Great Patriotic War‹.
+On the one hand, we will examine how the Stalingrad myth has changed on all sides over time and how the battle significantly shapes the competing views of World War II, and possibly of the war as a whole.
+On the other hand, we will focus on the social and memory politics functions that initiate and implement such change in the first place.
+The conference thus aims to remedy the national limitations of the Stalingrad myth by systematically confronting different literary, cinematic, and cultural representations of the battle with one another.

 The keynote will be delivered by Nina Tumarkin (Wellesley College).

 Fig. above: German-Russian Museum Berlin- Karlshorst, Main hall of the Officers' Casino of the Wehrmacht School for Pioneers.
 On 8 May 1945, the High Command of the German Wehrmacht signed the document of unconditional surrender here in the presence of the representatives of the four Allied powers.
 Source: German-Russian Museum